George Edwards (American football): Buffalo Bills

 On February 4, 2010, the Buffalo Bills confirmed that Edwards accepted the job as the Buffalo Bills' defensive coordinator, replacing Perry Fewell.
 He was fired on January 2, 2012, and replaced by Dave Wannstedt.

 Miami Dolphins

 On January 30, 2012, Edwards was named linebackers coach for the Miami Dolphins under defensive coordinator Kevin Coyle and head coach Joe Philbin.
 This is his second stint with the Dolphins as a position coach.

 Minnesota Vikings

 On January 16, 2014, Edwards was hired by the Minnesota Vikings to be their defensive coordinator under first-year head coach, Mike Zimmer.
-Edwards and Zimmer had previously worked together from 1998–2000 for the Dallas Cowboys on defense.
+Edwards and Zimmer had previously worked together from 1998 to 2000 for the Dallas Cowboys on defense.

 The Vikings defense allowed 21.4 points per game in 2014, ranked 11th in the NFL.

 Edwards improved the Vikings defense in 2015, as they allowed just 18.9 points per game, ranked 5th in the NFL.